discord-net/Discord.Net/docs/guides/getting_started/installing.md

 #### [Targeting .NET Core 2.1](#tab/core2-1)

 First, make sure your installed SDK supports .NET Core 2.1.
 Enter `dotnet --version`; the version number should be equal to or above `2.1.300`.
-If not, visit [.NET Core SDK] website to download the latest version.
+If not, visit the [.NET Core SDK] website to download the latest version.

 Next, ensure your project is set to target Core 2.1; you should replace the `<TargetFramework>` tag in your project file to `netcoreapp2.1` or